Pan4ur/Gunsaw-Multiplayer-Mod/README.md

 - [X] Reduce the packet rate (send movement and pose packets only when changed for stationary entities)
 - [X] Improve packet serialization (implement string hashing or short id) to reduce packet size
 - [X] Optimize far objects, keep them on the map but disable ticking
+- [ ] Fix Hello handshake (it doesn't always work and crashes the lobby sometimes)

 ### Sync Fixes
 - [x] Far objects sync